UWPCE-PythonCert/PythonCertDevel/source/exercises/dict_lab.rst

 --------------

-* Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 't's in each value as the value. (upper and lower case?).
+* Using the dictionary from item 1: Make a dictionary using the same keys but with the number of 't's in each value as the value (consider upper and lower case?).

 Sets
 ----

-* Create sets s2, s3 and s4 that contain numbers from zero through twenty, divisible 2, 3 and 4.
+* Create sets s2, s3 and s4 that contain numbers from zero through twenty, divisible by 2, 3 and 4.

 * Display the sets.